Propagant/APiDocsToHTML/README.md

 |#Text=Something about startup...
 This belongs to the Introduction readonly category
 |>Installation|Advanced
 |#Title=Installation
 |#Text=Something about installation...
-This belongs to the Installation readonly category
+This belongs to the Advanced readonly category
 ```

 Readonly categories are allowed to use a certain 'sorting number' which will tell the compiler which category should be rendered first and which last.
 It's possible to sort categories from 0(first) to 9(last).\